Hudson Bay: Description

 The bay is named after Henry Hudson, an Englishman sailing for the Dutch East India Company, and after whom the river that he explored in 1609 is also named.
 Hudson Bay encompasses 1230000 km2, making it the second-largest water body using the term "bay" in the world (after the Bay of Bengal).
 The bay is relatively shallow and is considered an epicontinental sea, with an average depth of about 100 m (compared to 2600 m in the Bay of Bengal).
 It is about 1370 km long and 1050 km wide.
-On the east it is connected with the Atlantic Ocean by Hudson Strait; on the north, with the Arctic Ocean by Foxe Basin (which is not considered part of the bay), and Fury and Hecla Strait.
+On the east it is connected with the Arctic Ocean (Davis Strait) by Hudson Strait; on the north, with the Arctic Ocean by Foxe Basin (which is not considered part of the bay), and Fury and Hecla Strait.

 Hudson Bay is often considered part of the Arctic Ocean: the International Hydrographic Organization, in its 2002 working draft of Limits of Oceans and Seas, defined Hudson Bay, with its outlet extending from 62.5 to 66.5 degrees north (just a few miles south of the Arctic Circle) as being part of the Arctic Ocean, specifically "Arctic Ocean Subdivision 9.11".
 Other authorities include it in the Atlantic, in part because of its greater water budget connection with that ocean.